MeasureUX/MeasureUX/projects.md

 <a href="" target="_blank"><img src="https://img.shields.io/badge/Website-9cf"></a>
 <a href="" target="_blank"><img src="https://img.shields.io/badge/GitHub-blue"></a>

-Hierarchical Cluster Analysis is a powerful tool for open card sorting.
-Dendrograms are visual representations that can help with your decision.
+Hierarchical Cluster Analysis is a powerful tool for <b>open card sorting</b>.
+Dendrograms are visual representations that can help make a decision.

 **Tools Used**: R, RStudio